Catch up quickly on my previous blog in the series: CV Tips, in case you have missed

 7. Use words that create an Impact

-Often using words like a detail-oriented, team player, and hard work is boring, monotonous, and vague.
+Often using detail-oriented, team player, and hard work is often boring, monotonous, and vague.

 But using words like a “strong leader”, “sales strategist” or an “effective communicator” are important characteristics you want to get across.
 Write down these words along with your keywords before preparing your CV.